mglx01/Offsec_PG_Practice/HTB-Linux/Cap.md

 ```
 when we click security snapshot on the webpage
 it redirect us to http://10.129.244.181/data/1 but returns 0 output
 we changed 1 to 0 and  got some result we can download
+which is a classic IDOR vulnerability
 ```console
 http://10.129.244.181/data/0